sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Column Values To Match Regex
 +++++++

-Below is a sample workflow which contains **ExpectColumnValuesToMatchRegex processor** in Fire Insights.
+Below is a sample workflow which contains **ExpectColumnValuesToMatchRegex processor** in Sparkflows.
 It demonstrates the usage of ExpectColumnValuesToMatchRegex node to validate the data on the basis that the selected column(s) values match a specified regular expression pattern.

 It does the following processing of data: